 Meliora is most well-known for its Eco Laundry Powder, which uses the power of organic plant-based ingredients to clean without compromising the health of our planet.
 Everything is made with non-toxic ingredients, like organic coconut oil.

-Zero waste laundry detergent aside, some of their most popular offerings include all-purpose home cleaning spray, a home cleaning scrub, Castile dish soap, and even a refillable glass cleaning spray bottle that can be used with cleaning spray refills.
+Some of their most popular offerings include all-purpose home cleaning spray, a home cleaning scrub, Castile dish soap, and a refillable glass cleaning spray bottle that can be used with cleaning spray refills.

 Meliora started with a question: can you name five of the ingredients present in your cleaning cabinet?
 Most of us can’t, and neither could Kate, the co-founder of Meliora.
 Once she started doing a little digging, she found most weren’t even listed.
 Even worse, there weren’t laws in place that required a company to disclose what their products contained.